SoftUni-Internal/interactive-content/RO/00-Unit-Testing-And-NUnit/01-Unit-Testing-Concepts.md

 - The **back-end services** at the server-side, which are called by the mobile app

-- The **data access logic**, implemented in the back-end to access the database, and the **database server**, which stored the app data.
+- The **data access logic**, implemented in the back-end to access the database, and the **database server**, which stored the app data

 System testing is performed late in the development process when the entire system is ready or partially ready.